 - For the first Column Name, enter entryID, set its Data Type to

-int, and uncheck the Allow Nulls checkbox.
+int, and clear the Allow Nulls checkbox.

 - In the Column Properties window, expand the Identity Specification item and set (Is Identity) to Yes.